restoreddev/phpapprentice/chapters/interfaces.md

 }
 ```

-Since CreditCard implements Payment, other developers can use the charge method, knowing it exists on the class.
+Since `CreditCard` implements `Payment`, other developers can use the charge method, knowing it exists on the class.
 ```php
 $creditCard = new CreditCard();
 $creditCard->charge(25);